GilbertvdB/Grading_app_SQLite3-CRUD/README.md

 ![code_vx2](https://user-images.githubusercontent.com/101508384/164891977-277d2938-68db-4d06-ad3f-87abe8501555.png)

 improvements:
-Add an option to add more subjects.
+</br>Add an option to add more subjects.
 In real life the is more then one or two subjects.
-Add an option to view the repord card of a student.
+</br>Add an option to view the repord card of a student.

 vx1.